canonical/tegra-snap-samples/nvpmodel/README.md

 This snap doesn't require any extra build steps for the software it provides since it uses staging packages, such as some specific NVIDIA L4T packages (i.e., `nvidia-l4t-nvpmodel`, `nvidia-l4t-core` and `nvidia-l4t-tools`) to provide runtime libraries and binaries.

 Some `layouts` were defined to bind-mount directories from inside the snap to a different location in the execution environment.
-This is necessary because the tools expect certain libraries and configuration files in hard-coded paths by default, however, all files included in the snap are stored under `/snap/nvpmodel/current`.
+This is necessary because the tools expect certain libraries and configuration files in hard-coded paths by default.

 # Build, install and run the snap.

-This snap has no external dependencies for being built and installed, there is just needed to run `snapcraft` from the `nvpmodel/` directory, install the resulting snap using the `--dangerous` flag, connect all necessary interfaces, and finally restart the snap, this last step is needed because inside the snap there are two services (i.e., `nvpower` and `nvpmodel`) which need the set-power-management-mode interface to be connected to be properly executed.
+This snap has no external dependencies for being built and installed, there is just needed to run `snapcraft`, install the resulting snap using the `--dangerous` flag, connect all necessary interfaces, and finally restart the snap, this last step is needed because inside the snap there are two services (i.e., `nvpower` and `nvpmodel`) which need the set-power-management-mode interface to be connected to be properly executed.

 ```
 $ snapcraft -v --destructive-mode